 We are able to go through life thanks to this processing, which gives us clues about what to expect, thanks to previous experience.
-So for instance, if you were walking outside and you heard wings flapping above your head, without looking, your brain would have put together many other experiences where you heard this noise and that information would lead you to believing the noise came from a bird.
+So for instance, if you were walking outside and you heard wings flapping above your head, without looking, your brain would have put together many other experiences where you heard this noise and that information would lead you to believe the noise came from a bird.

 These previous experiences are called schema.
 A schema relates to a pattern of behaviour or thought that organizes categories of information and the relationships among them.

-The problem that people with schizophrenia have is that they find it difficult to access these schema.
+The problem that people with schizophrenia have is that they find it difficult to access these schemas.
 So they have no back-up, no previous knowledge, and no helpful stored information that can help them make sense of what is going on around them.

-Because of this people with schizophrenia often have no common sense.
+Because of this, people with schizophrenia often have no common sense.
 This is because of three factors:

 - Their beliefs are different from the normal view of the world.